jg-digital-media/jgdm-woocommerce-selectors/README.md

                                 .attachment-woocommerce_thumbnail {

-                                    // product thumbnail is an image element
+                                    // Note: this is an image element

                                 }